WHO CAN VOTE BY MAIL?

 A vote-by-mail ballot may be requested for a specific election or for all elections through the next two regularly scheduled general elections.
 The request can be made in person, by postal mail, by electronic mail or by telephone.
 Only the voter or designated member of his or her immediate family or legal guardian can request a vote-by-mail ballot for the voter.
 Immediate family means the spouse, parent, child, grandparent or sibling of the voter, or the parent, grandparent or sibling of the voter’s spouse.

-The voter requesting a ballot must provide the following information:
+A request from the voter must include the following information:

-- Address where the ballot is to be mailed*
+- Address where the ballot should be mailed*

 - Voter's signature (written requests only)

-* Vote by Mail ballots cannot be forwarded.
+* Vote-by-Mail ballots cannot be forwarded.
 Please ensure you provide our office with the correct mailing address for ballot delivery.
-Contact our office or complete the Online Address Change Form to update your mailing address.
+Contact our office or complete the following form to update your mailing address: Online Address Change Form

 Requests for ballots to be mailed to an address other than an address on file in your voter registration record must be made in writing and signed by the voter.

-Please Note: Florida Statute 101.62(4)(b)(4) limits the number of ballots a designee may pick up to the following:
+A qualified voter may designate, in writing, another person to pick up a vote-by-mail ballot for the voter.
+Florida law limits the number of ballots a designee may pick up to the following: